ierhyna/goods-catalog/readme.txt

 == Changelog ==

+= 0.8 =

+* New feature: added prefix and postfix for the product price.
+Now you can add the currency easily
+* Updated shortcode [goods_newest]
+* Updated POT file
+* Updated translation to the Russian language

 = 0.7 =

 * Updated breadcrumbs function.
 The last breadcrumb is not a link now.
 Bug fixes: issue #27 (https://github.com/ierhyna/goods-catalog/issues/27)